West Ham United F.C. Women: 2018–present: FA WSL

 Beard and the club agreed to part ways by mutual consent on 19 November 2020.
-The board named goalkeeping coach Billy Stewart and first-team coach Paul McHugh as interim head coaches while a search for a full-time manager is being undertaken.

-In 2021 West Ham finished 8th in the Women's Super League table, leaving them safe of relegation.
+The board named goalkeeping coach Billy Stewart and first-team coach Paul McHugh as interim head coaches while a search for a full-time manager was undertaken, and Olli Harder was appointed as the next manager on 23 December 2020.
+West Ham went on to finish 8th in the Women's Super League.